merks/p2repo-sbom/docs/index.md

 ### Under Construction

-The Tycho sboms don't properly use the bom-ref of the component for specifying dependencies using two different styles, either the pgk:maven or pkg:p2 for a given component.
+The Tycho SBOMs don't properly use the bom-ref of the component for specifying dependencies but rather are using two different styles, either the pgk:maven or pkg:p2 for a given component.
-Also has references to components that don't exist, e.g., .source bundles.
+Also has references to components that don't exist, e.g., `*.source` bundles.
 In the end, we can't really even a hack a workaround because the SBOM does not contain the BSN of the component, only the maven coordinates.
-The Tycho sbom seem to have odd components that aren't actually in the product repository, e.g., com.sun.xml.bind, probably as a result of resolving package requirements to all possible providers in the target platform, also lots of *.source bundles that aren't in the product.
+The Tycho SBOMs seem to have odd components that aren't actually in the product repository, e.g., com.sun.xml.bind, probably as a result of resolving package requirements to all possible providers in the target platform, also lots of `*.source` bundles that aren't in the product.
-More care must be taken when generating PURLs that in fact the maven artifact has the same hash sums as the p2/local artifact.
+More care must be taken when generating PURLs that in fact the Maven artifact has the same hash sums as the p2/local artifact, i.e., is unmodified.